centreon/centreon-archived/doc/en/api/clapi/objects/broker_cfg.rst

 ======================== ==================================================

-Listinput, Listoutput, Listlogger, Listcorrelation, Listtemporary and Liststats
+Listinput, Listoutput, Listlogger, Listcorrelation and Liststats
 ----------------------------------------------------------------------------------

 If you want to list specific input output types of Centreon Broker, use one of the following commands: